Most people look at the cedar in Drew Endy's front yard and admire its graceful green boughs, heavy with needles, sap and cones.

 The Human Genome Project gave us the ability to read nature's instruction manual -- DNA -- like words in a book.
 But the real opportunities, scientists say, lie in our ability to not only read genetic code, but to write it, then build it using off-the-shelf chemical ingredients, strung together like holiday lights.
 It is the creation of new genomes -- and a new frontier in bioengineering.

 Synthetic biology works because biological creatures are, in essence, programmable manufacturing systems.
-The DNA instruction manual buried inside every cell -- its software, in a
+The DNA instruction manual buried inside every cell -- its software, in a sense -- can be replaced with a man-made version, giving us the ability to tell it what to make.

 This presages the distant day when Endy's big Menlo Park cedar churns out computer chips, not cones.
 Or makes cancer-fighting drugs.
 Or fuels.
 Or building materials.
 Or anything else.